 Summer Student Ze Lum

-Supervised by Dr Christopher Rowlands at Imperial College London, Ze Lum is building a test system that mimics a real human eye, to automatically take full diagnostic maps of the retina, to help replace experiments on cats and monkeys.
+Supervised by Dr Christopher Rowlands at Imperial College London, Ze Lum built a test system that mimics a real human eye, to automatically take full diagnostic maps of the retina, to help replace experiments on cats and monkeys.

 Blindness can have a huge impact on a person’s life.
 Unfortunately, the study of retinal disease is limited by the difficulty of safely taking a tissue sample.
 Sadly, studies of diseases such as diabetic retinopathy, retinoblastoma and macular degeneration often involve experiments on animals including cats and monkeys.